doner-kebard/card-game-backend/README.md

 `docker-compose run backend lein test-refresh`

+While working on frontend stuff (Javascript), please keep a terminal open at *all* times with the following command running:

+`docker-compose run frontend yarn test-refresh`

 This will give you instant feedback through the tests.

+If you don't want to use docker (and have Leiningen/Yarn installed), you can use the non-docker versions of the commands, which **must** be executed from within the respective directories (`backend`and `frontend` respectively):

+`lein test-refresh`
+`yarn test-refresh`

 For End-to-End testing, use [testcafe](http://devexpress.github.io/testcafe/documentation/test-api/) to run the e2e tests: